LANDERSONN25/Security-Strategy-KultureReimagined/README.md

 Project Overview:

-This project focuses on the development of an Incident Response Plan, Acceptable Use Policy for Personal Devices, and a Risk Assessment Report for Kulture Reimagined Consulting, a sole proprietorship that provides career and leadership development consulting services.
+This project focuses on the development of an Incident Response Plan, Acceptable Use Policy for Personal Devices, Security Awareness Training on Phishing, and a Risk Assessment Report for Kulture Reimagined Consulting, a sole proprietorship that provides career and leadership development consulting services.
 The objective of this project is to ensure that the business is equipped with robust cybersecurity measures and a clear framework for responding to potential security incidents, protecting sensitive client data, and mitigating risks associated with internal and external threats.

 Project Rationale:
 As Kulture Reimagined grows, so does its exposure to cybersecurity risks.
 The business handles sensitive client data, including personal information, payment details, and proprietary intellectual property.
 This project was created to address the increasing need for comprehensive cybersecurity protocols, particularly in the face of emerging risks such as data breaches, phishing attacks, ransomware, and unauthorized access through personal devices.